underware-gg/pistols-64/README.md

 * Planetary is a Dojo world deployed on Katana/Slot/Starknet
 * It provides the `planetary_interface` crate for world discovery.
 * Worlds need to `register()` to Planetary to be discoverable, usually at `dojo_init()`.
-* Any world can dicover other worlds from the interface.
+* Any world can discover other worlds from the interface.
 * Discoverable worlds need their interface to be included in the Planetary interface.

 Things to do and consider for future developments: